verhas/pyama/doc/architecture.md

 When there is a line in the code that does not belong to any named segment then it will be put into a new segment.
 Consecustive such lines get into the same segment.
 Those segments as well as those, who do not define a name are numbered.
 Their name will be "0", "1" and so on.
 These names should not generally be used.
+(License handler works on the start of the files and thus it checks and works only on segment named "0".)

-At the end of the reading phase pyama has several files in the memory each chpped up into segments.
+At the end of the reading phase pyama has several files in the memory each chopped up into segments.

 ## Handler executions